ksemer/fairPRrec/README.md

 ### How to use:<br/>

 1. Get a set of source nodes that you are interested in recommedning edges to them.
 Save them in `.csv` file.
-Check file conventions at the end of the README.
+Check file conventions section at the end of the README.

 For a random set of nodes check step 2 at **Experiments** section.

 2. Get a set of candidate edges you want to evaluate for each source node and save them in a `.csv` file.
-Check file conventions at the end of the README.
+Check file conventions section at the end of the README.

 For a set of candidate edges based on the distance of the source node check step 3 at experiments session.

-3.
+3. Get FREC scores for candidate edges:
+    *  >`python3 getRecommendationScores.py -i "candidate_edges.csv" -p "fair" -o "frec.csv"`

+4. Get E-FREC scores for candidate edges:
+    *  >`python3 getRecommendationScores.py -i "candidate_edges.csv" -p "dyadic-fair" -o "e-frec.csv"`

+To compute the Hybrid algorithms you need to use a recommendation algorithm of your choise and save the edge scores in a `.csv` file.
+Check file conventions section at the end of the README.

+If you like to use node2vec or Fairwalk you can use our implementations.
+Check steps 4 to 8 of **Experiments** section.

+1. Get PREC score:
+    *  >`python3 getRecommendationScores.py -i "candidate_edges.csv" -p "multiplicative-hybrid" -f "frec.csv" -c "<recommendation_algorithm>_scores.csv" -o "prec.csv"`

+2. Get E-PREC score:
+    *  >`python3 getRecommendationScores.py -i "candidate_edges.csv" -p "multiplicative-hybrid" -f "e-frec.csv" -c "<recommendation_algorithm>_scores.csv" -o "e-prec.csv"`

 ### Experiments:<br/>
 The following refers to the steps needed to compute the results reported in the paper.